zgjsxx/AWS-SAA/Outline.md

 **What is Amazon DMS**

 AWS Database Migration Service (AWS DMS) is a cloud service that makes it easy to migrate relational databases, data warehouses, NoSQL databases, and other types of data stores.
 You can use AWS DMS to migrate your data into the AWS Cloud or between combinations of cloud and on-premises setups.

+## IAM database authenticateion for MySQL and PostgreSQL
+**what is IAM database authenticateion**
+You can authenticate to your DB instance using AWS Identity and Access Management (IAM) database authentication.
+IAM database authentication works with MySQL and PostgreSQL.
+With this authentication method, you don't need to use a password when you connect to a DB instance.
+Instead, you use an authentication token.

+An authentication token is a unique string of characters that Amazon RDS generates on request.
+Authentication tokens are generated using AWS Signature Version 4.
+Each token has a lifetime of 15 minutes.
+You don't need to store user credentials in the database, because authentication is managed externally using IAM.
+You can also still use standard database authentication.
+The token is only used for authentication and doesn't affect the session after it is established.

+## Amazon Cognito
+**what is Amazon Cognito?**

+Amazon Cognito provides authentication, authorization, and user management for your web and mobile apps.
+Your users can sign in directly with a user name and password, or through a third party such as Facebook, Amazon, Google or Apple.

+## Transit Gateway
+**What is ECMP?**

+You can use equal-cost multi-path routing (ECMP) to get higher bandwidth by scaling horizontally across multiple Connect Peers of the same Connect Attachment or across multiple Connect Attachments on the same transit gateway